Values, policy and practice

 Australian Climate Change Legislation

 Since the inclusion in the EU Emissions Trading Scheme, relatively modest payments have been incurred for purchasing allowances under the scheme.
+It is anticipated the Phase 4 of the EU Trading Scheme, covering the period 2021 – 2030, will directly impact both carbon and energy pricing.

 Energy costs and supply of electricity may be impacted by emerging mandatory renewable energy targets and/or energy taxes in Australia, Brazil, the US and potentially other regions in the world where AWAC has operating facilities.